StephanHainthaler/ft_transcendence/README.md

     - Microservices seems like a natural way to work, especially as a team (work on one module in one service)
     - Other modules too much i think
 - accesibility
-    - We are allowed to use localization libs by the subject, might be fairly simple + multi langual team :)
+    - We are allowed to use localization libs by the subject, might be fairly simple + multi lingual team :)
     - Visually imparies access. could be not too complicated, seems like simple frontend stuff, might be much though for 1 point
 - server side
     - Running on server can protect from cheating/hacks, makes remote playing easier, seems natural